satoru-gojo-yuji/InterviewQ/CompanyInterQ-A.md

 Beans
 Hibernet related interface
 What is JPA

+Persistence simply means to Store Permanently.

+In JAVA we work with Objects and try to store Object's values into database(RDBMS mostly).
+JPA provides implementation for Object Relation Mapping(ORM) ,so that we can directly store Object into Database as a new Tuple.
+Object, in JPA, are converted to Entity for mapping it to the Table in Database.
+So Persisting an Entity means Permanently Storing Object(Entity) into Database.

+Hope this Helps!!

 What is Spring data JPA and JPA
 What is HQL
 String hql = "SELECT s.emailId, s.address FROM Student s";